Dawn Porter, Director and Producer

-This evening will be a moment to reflect on his life and achievements and to draw inspiration and determination from the integrity and perseverance of the man known as the ‘the conscience of congress’, who called upon all of us to join him in getting into “… good trouble, necessary trouble, and help redeem the soul of America.”
+The evening was a moment to reflect on his life and achievements and to draw inspiration and determination from the integrity and perseverance of the man known as the ‘the conscience of congress’, who called upon all of us to join him in getting into “… good trouble, necessary trouble, and help redeem the soul of America.”
 With the soul of America currently in peril, this film couldn’t be more timely.

 John Lewis was the ‘boy from Troy’, Alabama, a son of sharecroppers.
 In the early 1960s, inspired by Martin Luther King Jr – his own mentor – he became one of the first freedom riders and spent the rest of his life working to create a fairer and more just society.
 Originally trained as a preacher, Lewis, first elected to the House of Representatives in 1986, represented Georgia District 5 for 33 years, until his death this year at the age of 80.